What is egalitarianism or an egalitarian?

 “In like manner also, that women adorn themselves in modest apparel, with shamefacedness and sobriety; not with broided hair, or gold, or pearls, or costly array; But (which becometh women professing godliness) with good works.
 Let the woman learn in silence with all subjection.
 But I suffer not a woman to teach, nor to usurp authority over the man, but to be in silence.” – 1 Timothy 2:9-12

 And women in the church shouldn’t be leading themselves.
-Nowhere in the Scriptures will you see churches giving women positions or titles like director, administrator, speaker, Bible teacher etcetera.
+Nowhere in the Scriptures will you see churches giving women positions or titles like administrator, Bible teacher, director, leader, speaker, etcetera.

-Lastly, any pastors or men who negotiate with, or capitulate to egalitarianism or feminism in the least bit, are egalitarian pro-feminist beta males themselves.
+Lastly, any pastors or men who negotiate with or capitulate to egalitarianism or feminism in the least bit are egalitarian pro-feminist beta males themselves.
 They are more consistent with the first Adam than the last Adam.
+Egalitarians, feminists, and pro-feminists will disagree, but my position is Biblical.

 - My definition of egalitarianism was gleaned from various Bible dictionaries and encyclopedias, as well as secular dictionaries i.e. The Britannica, Cambridge, Collins Dictionary, Merriam-Webster, Oxford, Stanford Encyclopedia of Philosophy.
 Therefore, even those from the world would agree with me on what an egalitarian is. ↩︎